 - Surgery errors.
 Serious errors can happen in the operating room.
 Doctors may puncture internal organs or blood vessels, operate on the wrong person or body part, or leave medical instruments in the patient’s body.

 If you suspect your doctor committed medical malpractice, we’re here to help.
-Call our Cranston experienced legal team at 888-591-9976 to schedule a free consultation.
+Call our Cranston experienced legal team at 888-591-9976 to schedule a free consultation with our medical malpractice attorneys.